Thursday, August 27, 2015

 33. Ticket To Ride

 Authorship for "Ticket To Ride" is debatable as John claims that Paul's only involvement creatively was telling Ringo what to play, while Paul says the two of them hashed it out together during a three hour songwriting session.
 Whether or not Paul is to credit with the drum part idea, kudos for whoever is responsible as it is one of Ringo's most memorable.
-The origin as to the meaning of the song's title was also something both Paul and John apparently could not agree on.
-Paul said it was in reference to "a British Railways ticket to the town of Ryde", while John said it referenced a card that whores were given in Hamburg, Germany saying they were disease free.
+The origin as to the meaning of the song's title was also something that both Paul and John could not agree on.
+Paul said that it was in reference to "a British Railways ticket to the town of Ryde", while John said that it referenced a card that whores were given in Hamburg, Germany saying that they were disease free.
 I certainly hope it is the funnier of the two.

 32. For No One